gadu04/AutoSchemaKG/DIAGRAMS.md

                                     │
                                     ▼
 ╔═══════════════════════════════════════════════════════════════════════╗
-║                    PHASE 2: TRIPLE EXTRACTION (CORE)                  ║
+║                    PHASE 2: TRIPLE EXTRACTION                         ║
 ║  ┌─────────────────────────────────────────────────────────────────┐  ║
 ║  │  For each text segment:                                         │  ║
 ║  │    1.
 Call LLM with extraction prompt                           │  ║